PinturaW/GHB-My-First-Home/README.md

 **GHB My First Home** is a mobile-first web app designed to help **informal workers in Thailand**—such as farmers, freelancers, delivery riders, and market vendors—build their **financial credibility** without the need for traditional documents like payslips or formal credit scores.
 The goal is to empower access to government housing loans through a fair, behavior-based credit system.

+The solution won **first place** at the **GHB Open Innovation Hackathon 2025** under the theme “The Future of Finance with GHB”, for its potential to empower access to government housing loans through a fair, behavior-based credit scoring system.

 👉 **Live Demo**: [ghbank-app.vercel.app](https://ghbank-app.vercel.app)

 ---